semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 @## Labels of categories

-- Unlike vertical chart, the Y-axis labels must have same color as the color of the main text – `--gray-800`.They are one of the main elements for "reading" data on this chart type.
+- Unlike vertical chart, the Y-axis labels must have same color as the color of the main text – `--text-primary`.They are one of the main elements for "reading" data on this chart type.
 - If the category label is too long, collapse into an `ellipsis`.
 By hovering over it, show the tooltip with the full category name.
 - It is better to add the tooltip on the right or left side relative to the category label (so it will not labels of other categories).